occam-ra/occam/CONTRIBUTING.md

    git checkout master
    ```

-   and pull in the latest changes
+   and fetch the latest changes

    ```
-   git pull
+   git fetch
    ```

    This will make it so that your changes are against the very latest master,